joncoello/ContactManager/README.md

 3. Composition over inheritence
 4. Paging for lists - limit list of data with links to next, prev
 5. Ioc the IoC container :)
+6. Onion architecture - domain model has no dependencies, repo and api and host on outside

 ## Technologies